iamdega/UIScroller/README.md

 ## UIScroller
-Rest your fingers, automate scrolling any pages on iOS!
+UIScroller is an intelligent iOS enhancement that transforms your scrolling experience with intuitive auto-scrolling capabilities.
+Perfect for reading long articles, browsing social media, or any content that requires continuous scrolling

 ## How to open the menu?
 When you are inside an app, long-press your screen with 2 fingers, the menu will show up.